EclipseMenu/EclipseMenu/about.md

 A **next-generation** mod menu for Geometry Dash.

 ## How to use
 1. On PC, press `TAB` to open and close the mod menu.
+For mobile, you should see a ball, click on that to open or close the menu!
 2. Set or toggle any hack / mod you want to use.
 3. For any questions or general support, join our [Support Discord Server](https://discord.gg/NnpwFRDMND)!
 4. Have fun using our mod!